canonical/sphinx-docs-guide/style-guide.rst

 Tables
 ------

-rST supports different markup for tables.
+reST supports different markup for tables.
 Grid tables are most similar to tables in Markdown, but list tables are usually much easier to use.
 See the `Sphinx documentation <tables_>`_ for all table syntax alternatives.

 Both markups result in the following output: